PaulDuvall/aws-5-mins/synthetics/README.md

 Amazon CloudWatch Synthetics makes it possible to run these tests and monitor them through the CloudWatch console.
 What's more, you can integrate Synthetics with [AWS X-Ray](https://aws.amazon.com/xray/) to accelerate your debugging process.

-CloudWatch Synthetics makes it easy to:

-* Run web tests
-* Monitor APIs
-* Get screenshots of behavior
-* Get alerted through Alarms
+With CloudWatch Synthetics, you can use AWS-provided blueprints for heartbeat monitoring, API monitoring, checking for broken links, running tests based on [browser recordings](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Synthetics_Canaries_Recorder.html), or creating a GUI workflow builder.
+You can get screenshots of behavior, get alerted through Alarms, or by monitoring events.

 # CloudFormation Support